elephantscale/HI-labs/hadoop-dev/mr-examples/README.txt

 Running mapreduce examples that ship with Hadoop

-These examples are in 'hadoop-examples-*.jar'
-This jar file usually found in :  /usr/lib/hadoop-mapreduce/hadoop-mapreduce-examples.jar (might be located under /opt  for some distributions)

 == STEP 1)
-    Find what mapreduce examples are available

-    $ hadoop jar /usr/lib/hadoop-mapreduce/hadoop-mapreduce-examples.jar

-    This will print out sample programs available

-== STEP 2)
     lets copy some files into hdfs, we will use Hadoop config files

     prepare a directory in hdfs